To amend title 17, United States Code, to exempt certain performances from copyright and trademark infringement, and for other purposes.

 Length: 4 pages

-This bill was introduced on September 13, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 13, 2018, in a previous session of Congress, but it did not receive a vote.

 Sep 13, 2018